by Lawrence Wilson, MD

 The adrenal glands can become weakened or even ‘burned out’ for numerous reasons.
 Refer to the article on Adrenal Burnout Syndrome for much more information about your adrenal glands.
 For instance, the adrenal glands require vitamins C, E, and B-complex.
 They also require many minerals such as zinc, manganese and others.
 Deficiencies in these nutrients is all that is needed to have depleted and sluggish adrenal glands.

 Overactive Adrenal Glands.
 Another situation with sugar cravings occurs when the adrenals are overactive.
-However, this is less common so we will not mention it here.
-However, it too, can cause intense sugar or alcohol cravings in some young children, for example.
 It stems from depletion of stored glycogen in the liver and cravings that occur under stress or when one has not eaten in a few hours.

 Impaired Digestion.
 Another cause of sweet cravings is poor digestion.
 Many, if not most people, do not get all the nutrients out of their food.
 Various causes for this include eating too quickly without chewing, eating when one is anxious which impairs digestion greatly, or enzyme deficiencies in the stomach.